 Hello there!
 I’m Jordan Cuff, a postdoctoral researcher with an unquashable enthusiasm for inter-specific interactions, nutritional ecology and molecular ecology (or networks, nutrients and nucleotides).

 I’m currently based at Newcastle University looking at ecological networks in agriculture and how they are impacted by different field margins, particularly in the context of ecosystem service provision.

-Drake et al. (in press).
+Drake et al. (2022).
 An assessment of minimum sequence copy thresholds for identifying and reducing the prevalence of artefacts in dietary metabarcoding data.
 Methods in Ecology and Evolution.

 Cuff et al. (2021).
 It’s all about the zone: spider assemblages in different ecological zones of Levantine caves.
 Diversity.

 Cuff & Windsor et al. (2021).
 Influence of European beech (Fagales: Fagaceae) rot hole habitat characteristics on invertebrate community structure and diversity.
 Journal of Insect Science.